Alpel99/volleyscore_widget_source/README.md

 * icon with title appears in studio
     * click on this icon to add to scene
     * position whereever you want

+* to add a space " " to the teamname add "%20" instead
+    * your browser replaces this automatically, the prism source does not

+## Attribution Requirement

+If you use this score widget in a livestream or public broadcast, you must provide visible credit by mentioning or linking to the original GitHub repository (e.g. in the stream description, overlay, or credits section).
+Example: "Score widget provided by https://github.com/Alpel99/volleyscore_widget_source"